Last Updated on April 16, 2021 by queenie mak

 The convenience store also provides piping hot water to cook your noodles.
 And they will even give you a pair of wood chopsticks.
 The sitting area comes in handy when you are eating a hot bowl of beef noodles.

 8. Potato chips in local flavours

 I prefer savoury snacks over sweet snacks these days.
 And one of my go-to is potato chips.
 Who doesn’t like potato chips?

-At 7-11, they have many different varieties of potato chips, including scallion pancake, which is a popular Taiwanese snack (pictured above).
+In Taiwan, 7-111 has many different varieties of potato chips, including scallion pancake, a popular Taiwanese snack (pictured above).